How To Turn A TV Into Digital Signage

 Signage marketing is an effective way to connect with customers and increase business revenue.
 You need an efficient digital signage solution to get the most out of your signage marketing.

 Loop TV is the perfect choice for businesses looking to create digital signage marketing content.
-It offers free digital signage solutions, features, and a free media player to help you maximize your signage marketing efforts.
+It offers digital signage solutions, features, and a media player to help you maximize your signage marketing efforts.
+Loop TV also provides over 150 channels of premium, fully-licensed entertainment content, including both music and non-music options.
+Therefore, you're providing both engaging entertainment and informative digital signage, all using your existing screens.

-To get your free media player, simply sign up on the Loop TV website—it's free and easy to do.
-Many businesses make more money using Loop Rewards and their TV as digital signage.
-Loop pays businesses that have digital signage to display ads from other businesses.
+To get your media player, simply sign up on the Loop TV website—it's easy to do.

 In this age of smart technology, more businesses are using innovative ways to make more sales.
 While televisions have traditionally been used to provide domestic entertainment, businesses have begun recognizing their potential as digital signage displays to show consumer-targeted content.